gaddamja/AWS-TradeWatchList-UI/3tierpoc/Architecture/README.md

 - Create a webpage of a data set using AWS Cloud.
 This is a 3 tier architecture - With a Web server, App Server and DB Server.

-- Data set is avilable on same github repo. dataset.xls
+- Data set is avilable on same github repo.
+World View.xls